YodaForce157/Skript-basics/README.md

  Step 3: Check if you need any addons.
  Step 4: Go to Server > Plugins > Skript > Skripts then create a file named name.sk
  Step 5: Open the file then paste in the code.
+ Step 6: Launch the server then run the command /sk reload named Step 7: Run the command and it should work!